hakuno/solutions-floating-ip-patterns-terraform/4-routes-ecmp/README.md

 This pattern deploys two [nginx](https://nginx.org/en/) webservers utilizing a floating IP address.
 When you request the document root (/) from the floating IP address (the IP address of the static route) you receive a response that identifies the first or second web server.

 The following diagram shows the architecture that you deploy.
 It consists of two Compute Engine instances each in a separate autohealing instance group.
 It also contains a static Google Cloud route with priority value 500 with the floating IP address as a destination and the first instance as a next hop.
-A second  route with equal priority value and destination points at the second instance as the next hop, therefore traffic to this IP address is equally distributed to both instances.
+A second  route with an equal priority value and destination points at the second instance as the next hop.
+Traffic to this IP address, therefore, is equally distributed to both instances.

 ![Architecture for the equal-cost multipath (ECMP) routes pattern](architecture.svg)